statamic/docs/content/collections/tips/building-your-own-entries-repository.md

 ---
 id: 853b6690-c1fc-46bc-b865-e61a33d14563
-title: 'Storing Entries in a Database'
+title: 'Building your own Entries Repository'
 intro: 'Statamic stores your content in "flat files" by default, but its data layer is completely driver-driven – giving you the ability to store content **anywhere**.
 In this article we''ll show you how to store entries in a database with [Laravel Eloquent](https://laravel.com/docs/8.x/eloquent).'
 template: page
 categories: